Supporters of Sporting CP: Directivo Ultras XXI

 Directivo was founded in 2002, by Vítor Santos, after the club won the championship.

-DUXXI is the second biggest support group of Sporting, with more than 4000 members.
-Just after 1 decade, Directivo is already well known for the support in every game and for the original chants that they create.
+DUXXI is an unofficial fan group of sporting with over a member making it second-largest fan group in sporting.
+The name "Directivo Ultras XXI" means "Direction" (Directivo), "Ultras" being a word to describe fanatical supportergroups and "XXI" is 21 in roman numerals which is to represent it being the 21st century from when the had been established.

 Directivo and Juve Leo have a friendship with the supporters of ACF Fiorentina.

 In October 2019, the club direction terminated the protocols it had with Juve Leo and Directivo, due to the scale of violence.

 Brigada Ultras Sporting

 Brigada appeared in 2004, being, at the time, fully constituted by old members of Torcida Verde, who affirmed themselves as "a group of friends with a passion for the ultra world and an eternal love for Sporting Clube de Portugal".

 It is Sporting's support group with the least members, however, it continues to have many fans supporting the club around the world.

 The inauguration of the new Brigada headquarters was in 2018 and was attended by well-known handball players.